TianyuanCai/ml-notes/ml-notes/ml.md

   - Similar to Logistic regression and probit regression.
   - These other methods are preferable in applications where it is not reasonable to assume that the independent variables are normally distributed, which is a fundamental assumption of the LDA method.

 LDA is also closely related to principal component analysis (PCA) and factor analysis in that they both look for linear combinations of variables that best explain the data.[4]
 LDA explicitly attempts to model the difference between the classes of data.
-PCA, in contrast, does not take into account any difference in class, and factor analysis builds the feature combinations based on differences rather than similarities.
+PCA, in contrast, does not consider any difference in class, and factor analysis builds the feature combinations based on differences rather than similarities.
 Discriminant analysis is also different from factor analysis in that it is not an interdependence technique: a distinction between independent variables and dependent variables (also called criterion variables) must be made.

-#### Assumptions
+**Assumptions**

 The assumptions of discriminant analysis are the same as those for MANOVA.
 The analysis is quite sensitive to outliers and the size of the smallest group must be larger than the number of predictor variables.